oasisfeng/island/setup.md

 If you get error message in this step, please try execute `settings put global device_provisioned 0` and try above command again, and then `settings put global device_provisioned 1`.
 (The last command is very important, otherwise you may face status bar locked and being unable to call or SMS.).

-- Start Island now and it will work in God mode.
+- Start Island app now and it will work in God mode.